Aaron98990/ways-of-the-game/misconduct.md

 ## Warnings

 Warnings are an important tool that is not technically misconduct.
 There are two different types of warnings: private ones (a 1v1 conference) and public ones (where everyone can hear it).
 They are an important tool to set a message to everyone watching the game on what is acceptable.
-No one should be surprised when you give a caution - esspecially in situations that referees enforce differently.
 If you give a public warning, you must follow through with misconduct if the offense blatantly happens again (as words mean nothing without action).

 Things to avoid saying publically:
 - If you do X, I will do Y. (e.g. If you that again, I'll give you a yellow.
 Don't tie yourself.)